Kong/kongponents/docs/components/table-view.md

 Component for displaying data in table format.

 :::tip NOTE
-KTableView is a display-only component, it does not provide any data management capabilities like fetching, server-side sorting or searching.
-If you are looking for a component that includes those functions out of the box, check out [KTable](/components/table).
+KTableView does not handle data management capabilities like data fetching, functional pagination, sorting or searching.
+If you are looking for a component that integrates with the data layer, check out [KTable](/components/table).
 :::

 <KTableView